-Deadline for receipt of applications: September 30, 2013
+Deadline for receipt of applications: Friday, September 22, 2017

 Application should be submitted by email, fax, or mail to the local consulate office based upon the applicant's residence (see attached for list of consulate offices).
 For residents of Washington, D.C., applications should be submitted to the Embassy of Japan.
-A duplicate copy should also be sent to the U.S.-Japan Council, 2207 Colby Avenue, Los Angeles, CA 90064.
 Please note "Application for the Japanese American Leadership Delegation" on the front of the envelope if you mail the application.